• Skip to main content

 Set a Healthy Eating Example

-One of the simplest ways of teaching children how to eat healthily is to set a good example at home.
+One of the simplest ways of teaching younger children how to eat healthily is to set a good example at home.
 Kids tend to mimic what they see and experience in their home environment, so feeding children a healthy breakfast, but skipping this important meal yourself only sends the message that it is OK for them to skip breakfast when they get a bit older.
 Eating a healthy breakfast every day helps to balance blood sugar, manage cravings and aid concentration, so lead by example and develop this healthy habit as a family.

 Additionally, ensure you are eating healthy snacks at home and choosing wisely when out with your children.
 Reaching for the biscuit tin after a stressful day at the office but expecting your child to snack on fruit after school is unrealistic.
-Have a range of healthy snacks on hand that can be grabbed straight away such as fruit, oatcakes, individual tubs or bags of nuts and seeds, or cut up vegetables and keep in the fridge for nibbling or dipping in humus.
+Have a range of healthy snacks on hand that can be grabbed straight away such as favorite fruit, oatcakes, individual tubs or bags of nuts and seeds, or cut up vegetables and keep in the fridge for nibbling or dipping in humus.

 Educate Your Kids On What Healthy Food Is